 The longer the alcoholic carries on drinking the harder it is to intervene.
 I mean that the intervention we can do at the dental practice has less impact than it would have in the early days of an addiction.
 That is why the early intervention is very important and us dental professionals have a very easy and natural way to intervene.

-Please read one of my earliest post below and hopefully it will bring you courage to ask about patients’ alcohol consumption.
+Please read my post below and hopefully it will bring you courage to ask about patients’ alcohol consumption.

 About 60 year-old man came to see me one morning and complained that every once in a while a layer of skin comes off inside his mouth and no-one has been able to tell why.
 He was concerned and felt…